Share Excel Workbook (Table of Contents)

 - Finally, you receive all the shared workbooks, save all the workbooks in a single folder.
-After that select, the option of Compare & Merge Workbooks and individually select the workbook you want to compare and merge.
+After that, select the Compare & Merge Workbooks option and individually select the workbook you want to compare and merge.

 Unshare & Remove Users From Shared Workbooks

-- If you want to unshare and remove users at any point of time you can do this.
+- If you want to unshare and remove users at any point in time, you can do this.

 - In order to unshare the workbook, you can go to REVIEW and click on Share Workbook.

 - Now uncheck the option of Allow Changes by more than one user at the same time.

 - In order to remove users in the same window, select the user you want to remove and click on the remove user option.